Chia-Network/chialisp-web/docs/high_level_lang.md

 ## Chialisp program

-The building blocks of Chialisp program are lists and opertors.
+The building blocks of the Chialisp program are lists and operators.
 A list is any space-separated, ordered group of one or more items inside parenthesis brackets.
-Strict defintion of list is a representation of consecutive cons boxes terminated in a null atom `()`.
+A strict definition of a list is a representation of consecutive cons boxes terminated in a null atom `()`.
-Chialisp simplefied the representation by allowing omitting implied inner parenthesis brakets in the list.
+Chialisp simplified the representation by allowing omitting implied inner parenthesis brackets in the list.
 For example, the following expressions are equal:
 ```chialisp
 (200 .
 (300 .
 (400 . ())))